FreeAgent Central Limited Standard Framework Agreement

-- 6.1 In consideration of the rights granted to the Partner, the Partner shall pay to FreeAgent the standard FreeAgent rates per client set out below, with the following discount applied according to the number of Users permitted to access and use the Service that month except for Account Holders who hold a live business banking account with any of the following brands of NatWest Group PLC: NatWest, Royal Bank of Scotland or Ulster Bank (Northern Ireland only) or a live business account with Mettle (and that Mettle business account is designated as the primary account with FreeAgent) as there is no charge.
+- 6.1 In consideration of the rights granted to the Partner, the Partner shall pay to FreeAgent the rates as defined in their Partner Key Facts document, applied according to the number of Users permitted to access and use the Service that month except for Account Holders who hold a live business banking account with any of the following brands of NatWest Group PLC: NatWest, Royal Bank of Scotland or Ulster Bank (Northern Ireland only) or a live business account with Mettle (and that Mettle business account is designated as the primary account with FreeAgent) as there is no charge.

 - 6.2.2 made on approximately the 6th day of the month for the sums due in relation to the previous month.

-- 6.6 FreeAgent reserves the right to charge the Partner interest in respect of the late payment of any sums due under this Agreement (whether before or after judgment) at the rate of 5 per cent above the base rate from time to time of Barclays Bank plc from the due date therefore until payment.
+- 6.6 FreeAgent reserves the right to charge the Partner interest in respect of the late payment of any sums due under this Framework Agreement (whether before or after judgement) at the rate of 5 per cent above the base rate from time to time of National Westminster Bank plc from the due date therefore until payment.

 - 6.7 The Partner shall pay the sums due to FreeAgent hereunder without any deduction, withholding or set off other than such amount (if any) as is required to be deducted by law in which case the sum paid by the Partner to FreeAgent shall be increased to the extent necessary to ensure that after such deduction, withholding or set off FreeAgent receives an amount equal to the sum it would have received had no such deduction, withholding or set off been required.